sperezacuna/oracle-challenge-f2/README.md

 * [NVIDIA CUDA Toolkit](https://developer.nvidia.com/cuda-downloads) version 11.0 or above is correctly installed.
 * [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) version 7 or above is correctly installed.
+* You will require at least 12GB of VRAM to load the robertav3 and robertav4 models onto the GPU, and 6GB for the rest

 ### Installation